gumstix/cameras/Instructions-for-Caspa-Camera-and-Tiny-Caspa-Camera-on-Overo-COMs.md

-# Instructions for Caspa Camera and Tiny Caspa Camera on Overo COMs and Poblano
+# Instructions for Caspa Camera and Tiny Caspa Camera on Overo COMs

 ## Hardware

 ### Boards
 Choose either
 - an [Overo COMs] with one of the [Overo Expansion Boards] OR
-- a [Poblano 43C]

 ### Cameras
 Choose one of the following: